quantsareus/reprod_shell-script_file-transfer_copy-tool_obsolescence_reproduction_test/readme.txt

 Functionality and Features

 - On a basic level reprod.sh provides a flexible and reliable file transfer functionality, that allows to transfers files, directories and links of a __directory structure__ of unlimited depth in one go.
 It is safe for nasty file and folder names containing blanks or quote characters.
-(However not safe for absolute nasty file and folder names containing new line or line comment characters.)
+(However not safe for absolute nasty file and folder names containing a new line or the degree symbol.)

 - The work horse for the simple copy tool functionality is the transfer mode '-m=cp' respectively '--mode=copy'.